sudar/email-log/readme.txt

 == Screenshots ==
 1. The following screenshot shows how the logged emails will be displayed

-2. This screenshot shows how the email logs could be filtered or sorted.
+2.ï¿½This screenshot shows how the email logs could be filtered or sorted.

 3. This one shows how the email logs could be deleted